Part Two: The Traditions

 Korean Buddhism developed its own distinctive food tradition, one that has achieved international recognition through UNESCO and the work of practitioners like Jeong Kwan, the Buddhist nun whose temple cooking earned comparison to the world's finest restaurants.

 Korean temple food follows four fundamental restrictions: no killing, no pungent vegetables, no waste, and mindful preparation.
 The prohibition on pungent vegetables, garlic, onions, scallions, chives, and leeks, distinguishes Korean temple food from secular Korean cuisine.
-These vegetables are believed to inflame passions, disturb meditation, and create strong odours.
-Their absence produces a cuisine that is gentler, more subtle, more conducive to practice.
+These vegetables are believed to inflame passions, disturb meditation, and create strong odours : understood by practitioners as producing sympathetic arousal that disrupts the subtle attentional states required for practice.
+Their absence produces a cuisine that is gentler, more subtle, more conducive to the parasympathetic calm that supports both meditation and healing digestion.

 But the glory of Korean temple food is fermentation.
 Temple kitchens maintain crocks of doenjang (fermented soybean paste), ganjang (soy sauce), gochujang (fermented red pepper paste), and dozens of varieties of kimchi, all made without the fish sauce or shrimp paste used in secular versions.
-These fermented foods develop over months or years, building complexity through time rather than through intensity of ingredient.
+These fermented foods nourish the gut microbiome that produces the serotonin and neurotransmitters the meditating body depends upon.
+They develop over months or years, building complexity through time rather than through intensity of ingredient.

 Jeong Kwan, who lives at Chunjinam hermitage in South Korea, does not follow recipes.
-After decades of practice, she cooks from intuition, from deep familiarity with ingredients and seasons and the needs of those who will eat.
+After decades of practice, she cooks from somatic intuition, from deep familiarity with ingredients and seasons and the interoceptive needs of those who will eat.
 When asked about her approach, she says: "Food is a tool for meditation."
 The cooking is the practice.
 The eating is the practice.
-There is no separation.
+There is no separation between what the body receives and what the meditating nervous system can do.

 ◆ ◆ ◆